Albert Memorial: Canopy

-The form of the monument "is clearly derived" from the Gothic Scaliger Tombs outside a church in Verona.
+The form of the monument is derived from the Gothic Scaliger Tombs outside a church in Verona.
 The mosaics for each side and beneath the canopy of the Memorial were designed by Clayton and Bell and manufactured by the firm of Salviati of Murano, Venice.

 The memorial's canopy features several mosaics as external and internal decorative artworks.
 Each of the four external mosaics shows a central allegorical figure of the four arts (poetry, painting, architecture and sculpture), supported by two historical figures either side.
 The historical figures are: King David and Homer (POESIS – poetry), Apelles and Raphael (painting), Solomon and Ictinus (architecture), and Phidias and Michelangelo (sculpture).
 Materials used in the mosaics include enamel, polished stone, agate, onyx, jasper, cornelian, crystal, marble, and granite.

 Around the canopy, below its cornice, is a dedicatory legend split into four parts, one for each side.
 The legend reads: Queen Victoria And Her People • To The Memory Of Albert Prince Consort • As A Tribute Of Their Gratitude • For A Life Devoted to the Public Good.

 The pillars and niches of the canopy feature eight statues representing the practical arts and sciences: Astronomy, Geology, Chemistry, Geometry (on the four pillars) and Rhetoric, Medicine, Philosophy and Physiology (in the four niches).

 Near the top of the canopy's tower are eight statues of the moral and Christian virtues, including the four cardinal virtues and the three theological virtues.
 The virtues are: Faith, Hope, Charity and Humility, and Fortitude, Prudence, Justice and Temperance.
 Humility is considered to be annexed to the virtue of temperance.
 Above these, towards the top of the tower, are gilded angels raising their arms heavenwards.
 At the very top of the tower is a gold cross.

-Foundations
+Foundation

 Below the Memorial is a large undercroft, consisting of numerous brick arches, which serves as the foundation that supports the large weight of the stone and metal used to build the monument.